Go to: Book Description (including complete Table of Contents), Cover (267K),

 Figure 1.1 - Roll-about Videoconferencing System

-Figure 1.1 shows a representative “roll-about” system circa 1996.
+Figure 1.1 shows a representative roll-about system circa 1996.
 This is a good example to start with, from which we can consider the commonality and extensions to both desktop and larger room environments.
 A roll-about system is a medium scale system intended for use by small groups in typical meetings.
 It is transportable from room to room, as long as the room has appropriate connections to telephone or local area networks.

 The cabinet under the television monitor houses a personal computer and additional equipment to support conferencing.
 In most cases, the additional equipment is installed inside the personal computer.
 The camera on top of the monitor is motorized to enable convenient positioning (pan, tilt, zoom in/out) by the participants.